 Adelphi is a place of opportunity where students gain the skills, knowledge and exposure to thrive as professionals and active citizens in an interconnected and fast-paced global society.
-Adelphi prides itself on a distinguished 118-year history.
+Adelphi prides itself on a distinguished 120-year history.

 Adelphi has a long and impressive history of preparing students of all backgrounds through exceptional liberal arts and sciences education and professional training.

 Adelphi’s College of Nursing and Public Health began in 1943 as the first Central Collegiate School of Nursing, which became one of the largest units of the U.S. Cadet Nurse Corps.
 First Lady Eleanor Roosevelt dedicated the residence halls built to accommodate the cadets in 1944.
-Today, the College of Nursing and Public Health is thriving and, in 2015, will move to a new home in the 100,000-square-foot Nexus Building and Welcome Center.
+Today, the College of Nursing and Public Health is thriving and will move to a new home in the 100,000-square-foot Nexus Building and Welcome Center.

 In 1972, Adelphi’s Gordon F. Derner Institute of Advanced Psychological Studies became the nation’s first university-based professional school of psychology.
 Since then, the Derner Institute has emerged as an internationally recognized leader in scientific and clinical psychology.